Shared Reading Strategies: A Teacher's GuideShared Reading Strategies: A Teacher's Guide: practical strategies for teachers

 How long should a session last?

-A focused session should last between fifteen and twenty minutes.
-Any longer than this and the pupils' cognitive load exceeds capacity.
+A focussed session should last between fifteen and twenty minutes.
+Any longer than this and the learners' cognitive load exceeds capacity.
 The focus must remain on interaction rather than prolonged sitting.

 How do I support struggling decoders during whole-class text analysis?